John B. Turchin: Civil War

 Turchin joined the Union army at the outbreak of the war in 1861 and became the colonel of the 19th Illinois Volunteer Infantry Regiment.

+Historian Thomas Lowry has written of Turchin, "He used European methods of discipline with his troops, which soon produced an efficient and tightly run fighting unit.
+It was also a unit that followed the European tradition in that to victors belong the spoils - the losers could expect pillage and plunder."

+Turchin wrote on July 30, 1862, "The more lenient we are to secessionists, the bolder they become and if we do not prosecute this war with vigor, using all the means we possess against the enemy, including the emancipation of the slaves, the ruin of the country is inevitable.
+The problem before us is grand.
+Universal freedom is at stake."

 Having led his regiment in Missouri and Kentucky, he soon found his unit under the command of Major General Don Carlos Buell in the newly organized Army of the Ohio.
 Buell was impressed by Turchin and promoted him to command a brigade in the Army of the Ohio's Third Division, commanded by Brigadier General Ormsby M. Mitchel.
 Buell advanced southward into Kentucky and Tennessee in early 1862.

 When Buell headed west to support Grant at the Battle of Shiloh, he left Mitchel to hold Nashville.
 Turchin urged Mitchel to move southward.
 Mitchel did so, but not because of Turchin.
 He took Huntsville, Alabama, as part of a plan with the spy James J. Andrews to capture Chattanooga by cutting it off from Confederate reinforcements.
 Mitchel blocked them from the west by capturing Huntsville.
 Andrews was to block them from the south by burning bridges on the Western and Atlantic line.
 Unfortunately, Andrews failed; after the Great Locomotive Chase, all the raiders were captured, and some, including Andrews, were executed.
 Nonetheless, Mitchell continued to occupy the line westward from Chattanooga throughout much of northern Alabama.

 The occupation of northern Alabama by this division of the Union Army led to attack by combined partisan and Confederate cavalry units.
 One such attack overran one of Turchin's regiments at Athens, Alabama.
 Frustration had been building among these Union soldiers for weeks over repeated attacks and Buell's clearly stated conciliatory policy of protecting the rights and property of Southerners.
 The reported involvement of local citizens in the rout at Athens and the humiliation suffered by the Union soldiers led to the sacking of the town when Turchin brought up reinforcements.
 According to University of New Mexico School of Law professor Joshua E. Kastenberg, Southern civilians had fired on Turchin's men.
 General Joseph Keifer, who served as an ad hoc judge advocate, stated "Turchin did not believe that war could be successfully waged by an invading army with its officers and soldiers acting as missionaries of mercy."